IIIF/api/source/presentation/4.0/model.md

 ### x
 {: #x}

-A number giving the x coordinate of a point, relative to the dimensions of the source resource, or an angular value in degrees for transformation.
+A number giving the x coordinate of a point on the horizontal or width axis (e.g. for Point Selector), an angular value in degrees around the x axis (e.g. for Rotate Transform), a scale factor to multiply another x value by (e.g. for Scale Transform), or an offset along the x axis to add to another x value (e.g. for Translate Transform).
+The interpretation of the value is, thus, dependent on the class of the resource that has the `x` property.

 The value _MUST_ be a number (floating point or integer).